kevinzhao-dev/jp2tw-captioner/README.md

 - `ffmpeg not available in PATH`: Install via Homebrew (`brew install ffmpeg`), apt (`sudo apt-get install ffmpeg`), or Chocolatey (`choco install ffmpeg`).
 - OpenAI errors: ensure `OPENAI_API_KEY` is set and billing/quota is available.
 - No segments returned by Whisper: ensure the model supports `verbose_json` with segments; otherwise try another audio format or model.
+- Rectangles instead of Chinese text (burn-in): install Noto CJK fonts and run `scripts/prepare_fonts.sh`, or set `--font-dir` to a folder containing a CJK-capable font and `--font-name` to its family name.
+- ffmpeg interactive prompt noise: suppressed via `-nostdin` in all calls.

 ## License